ClDaly2904/contact-book/README.md

 - Websites such as [Real Python](https://realpython.com/) were a good resource.
 I used this one for exploring the enumerate function
 - As always, [Stack Overflow](https://stackoverflow.com/questions/36432954/python-validation-to-ensure-input-only-contains-characters-a-z) is a great reference when it comes to troubleshooting and helped me with code such as the validation functions
 - To help me navigate all of the different options available to me using the gspread library, I used the [gspread user guide](https://docs.gspread.org/en/latest/user-guide.html).
 This documentation was of great help when I was figuring out how to retrieve information from the google sheet
+- To create a table from the data retrieved by the display_all function, I used this article from [Towards Data Science](https://towardsdatascience.com/how-to-easily-create-tables-in-python-2eaea447d8fd)